Public Surveys Policies

 Clustering properties of extended sources : these tests are most relevant for extragalactic surveys.

-- The raw data from the public surveys with VST-OmegaCAM and VISTA-VIRCAM will be immediately made public worldwide from the ESO archive, with public users being able to download limited volumes.
+- The raw data from the imaging public surveys (with VST-OmegaCAM and VISTA-VIRCAM) and from the spectroscopic public surveys will be immediately made public worldwide from the ESO archive, with public users being able to download limited volumes.

 - Science-ready data products from the ESO public surveys will be available from the ESO archive.

-Information on the preparation of reduced data products and the submission to ESO is provided on the ESO Phase 3 web pages, including an overview of the survey deliverables, their timelines, a description of the specific data formats (ESO External Data Products standard) and a user guide to the submission process.
+Information on the preparation of reduced data products and the submission to ESO is provided on the ESO Phase 3 web pages, including an overview of the survey deliverables, their timelines, a description of the specific data formats (ESO External Data Products standard) and an overview of the submission process.